 The analysis presented here and its quantitative results can therefore yield better insights into the lead and diffusion times required for the introduction and implementation of new technological systems, be it at the national or industry level.
-It therefore provides a good guidance framework in long term planning and assessing the prospects and impacts of technologies proposed to be introduced into the industry.
-Finally, as many of the technologies are closely interrelated (as for instance shearers, hydraulic roof supports and conveyor transport) diffusion/substitution analysis can provide a consistency check on the penetration of these technologies.
-As can be seen from the statistical appendix, the diffusion rates and time location parameters of the technologies are, even they are closely interrelated, far from synchronized or of similar time constants.
-This provides possible further useful information for planning purposes, in terms that potential bottlenecks as well as necessary prerequisites in the further development of a particular technology application can be identified.
+It provides a good guidance framework for the long-term planning and assessment of the prospects and impacts of technologies proposed to be introduced into the industry.
+Finally, as many of the technologies are closely interrelated (for instance, shearers, hydraulic roof supports, and conveyor transport), diffusion/substitution analysis can provide a consistency check on the penetration of these technologies.
+As can be seen from the statistical appendix, the diffusion rates and time-location parameters of the technologies are, even though they are closely interrelated, far from synchronized or having similar time constants.
+This may provide useful information for planning purposes, in terms that potential bottlenecks as well as necessary prerequisites in the further development of a particular technology application can be identified.

-The analysis has shown that the underground coal mining industry of the USSR can be characterized as a mature industry sector.
-Most new technologies have diffused beyond the 50% market share level, and no radically new technologies appear readily available, which could yield similar productivity gains, than the ones resulting from the introduction of (complete) mechanization schemes after World War II.
+The analysis shows that the underground coal-mining industry of the USSR can be characterized as a mature industry sector.
+Most new technologies have diffused beyond the 50% market share level, and no radically new technologies that could yield similar productivity gains appear to be readily available, like the ones resulting from the introduction of (complete) mechanization schemes after World War II.

-The analysis has further shown, that the diffusion rates of most technologies have began to slow down after 1975, compared to previous experience.
-Whether this is the result of the progressive exhaustion of the most effective fields of application of these technologies or may be interpreted as a sign of stagnation in the technological development of the industry (or both), cannot be resolved in detail within the context of the present paper.
-The implications of this development are however straightforward.
-It will in future be ever more difficult to compensate for the progressive effects of deteriorating geological conditions, due to the depletion of low cost underground mining deposits.
-Consequently all economic indicators including the labour productivity can be expected not to improve, even to deteriorate.
-As the data presented in the data appendix on the general evolution of the industry shows, the signs of stagnation in the technological development of underground mining industry are reflected in deteriorating productivity indicators ever since 1975.
+The analysis has further shown that the diffusion rates of most technologies began to slow down after 197.5, compared to previous experience.
+Whether this is the result of the progressive exhaustion of the most effective fields of application of these technologies or whether it can be interpreted as a sign of stagnation in the technological development of the industry (or both), cannot be resolved in detail within the context of the present paper.
+The implications of this development are, however, straightforward.
+In the future, it will be even more difficult to compensate for the progressive effects of deteriorating geological conditions, due to the depletion of low-cost underground mining deposits.
+Consequently, all economic indicators, including labor productivity, can be expected not to improve, and may even deteriorate.
+As the data presented in the data appendix on the general evolution of the industry show, the signs of stagnation in the technological development of the underground mining industry are reflected in the deteriorating productivity indicators since 1975.

-The only technological option for high productivity and low cost coal production available for the industry appears thus further development of opencast mining.
-This will have significant implications not only on the geographical distribution of coal production but will also require significant investments into infrastructure to transport additional coal quantities to the main centers of consumption.
-In the opinion of the authors this option appears quite feasible both in view of the large reserves available as well as the still existing expansion potential for opencast mining, which could in the future account for more than 50% of the coal mined in the USSR.
+The only available technological option for high productivity and low-cost coal production appears to be further development of opencast mining.
+This will have significant implications, not only on the geographical distribution of coal production but it will also require significant investments into the infrastructure to transport additional coal quantities to the main centers of consumption.
+In the opinion of the authors this option appears quite feasible in view of the large coal reserves available as well as the still-existing expansion potential for opencast mining, which could in the future account for more than 50% of the coal mined in the USSR.

-We would like to conclude this paper by proposing some directions for further research, which we hope the present paper and results will help to stimulate.
+We conclude this paper by proposing some directions for further research, which we hope the present paper and results will help to stimulate.

-The first research direction would be to expand and detail the present analysis into two directions.
-First, in introducing a more detailed and multidimensional approach in the analysis of underground mining technologies in view of the conclusions presented above.
-Secondly, the analysis should address technological trends in opencast mining technologies.
-This to check both similarities and differences in the rates of technological advance in underground and opencast mining and to identify the opencast mining technologies which appear to have still a large growth potential.
+One research direction would be to expand and detail the present analysis along two lines.
+The first would be to introduce a more detailed and multidimensional approach in the analysis of underground mining technologies in view of the conclusions presented above.
+Second, the analysis should address technological trends in opencast mining technologies.
+This would check both similarities and differences in the rates of technological advances in underground and opencast mining and would identify the opencast mining technologies that still appear to have a large growth potential.